bonfire-engine/bonfire-engine.github.io/v3.0/doc/player.md

 ```

-All movement of the player is already done automatically listening to the user's interaction with the joystick.
+All movement of the player is already done automatically, listening to the user's interaction with the joystick.

-Player instances can receive action configured on the Joystick by overriding the following method:
+Player instances can receive actions configured on the Joystick by overriding the following method:

 ```dart